A follow-up note on the National Anthem language issue…

 A year or two earlier I did re-acquaint myself with its lyrics and tenor, using Wiki as the source for the reorientation and translation.
 So watching the translation on TV, it struck me intuitively as somewhat incongruous when I read the official subtitles for the line ‘Semua kita berseru’ scripted as ‘Let our voices soar as one’ — instead of some other versions out there I’ve come across thus far, such as ‘Let us proclaim’ or ‘All of us exclaim’.

 Poetic license in rendition aside, what’s the kerfuffle I am kicking up here?
-Because I can personally attest to many a youngster being at sea with the basic tenor of the Anthem, never mind the appreciation of the poetry of its script, regrettably I have to conclude that these past 50 years of daily National Anthem conditioning in terms of instilling a sense of natural pride and love of it have been in vain; one is truly hard put to develop an affinity for or an appreciation of something when one does not apprehend its significations.
+Because I can personally attest to many a youngster (adults as well) being at sea with the tenor of the Anthem — never mind the poetic appreciation of its lyrics — regrettably I have to conclude that these past 50 years of daily National Anthem conditioning in terms of instilling a sense of natural pride and love for it have been in vain; one is truly hard put to develop an affinity for or an appreciation of something when one does not apprehend its words/significations.

 Does it stand to reason then to persist in keeping the Anthem in its cryptic language form for the majority of Singaporeans for another 50 years?
 I sincerely and surely hope not.